CG-rgb777/protection_from_debugger/README.md

 But in cheat engine there is a function at activation of which Windows debugger is hidden and from this I have not yet invented protection.

-To enable protection in your project, simply import the upfd file and call the upfd.start() function
+To enable protection in your project, simply import the upfd file and call the upfd.start() function To check if all protection is working, call the upfd.test_protection() function